etiennenoel/browser-filesystem-change-observers-cli/README.md

 first names, animals and pet names.

 ## Setup
+1- Clone this repository
-Checkout this repository and at the root, run `npm install`.
+2- At the root, run `npm install`.
 Make sure you have node installed for your computer.
+3- Run `npm build`

 ## Base Directory
 This tool requires a Base Directory where it will do changes.
 Ideally, it should be empty but it doesn't have to be.